 Pressure Side Pool Cleaners

 This is an automatic pool cleaner that uses the positive pressure from a booster pump.
-If you don’t have a booster pump, you can also connect it to return jets of your pool system via a hose.
+If you don’t have a booster pump, you can also connect it to the return jets of your pool system via a hose.
 But you’ll need to contact the manufacturer to ensure that your power rating is enough.

 Summing up, manual pool vacuuming is an essential part of pool cleaning.
 It removes the build-up of dirt, algae, and debris in the pool.

 Manually vacuuming your pool only takes a few tools: a pole, a vacuum head, a hose, a brush, and a vacuum plate.
-And to do so only takes 4 easy to remember steps: skim the water, scrub the walls, vacuum the water at the bottom, and clean the tools and equipment.
+To do so only takes 4 easy to remember steps: skim the water, scrub the walls, vacuum the water at the bottom, and clean the tools and equipment.

 It can be physically tiring so if you have health problems, it might be better to contact pool professionals to help clean your pool.

 Maintaining a Pool is a challenge to anyone’s budget but doing some of yourself can be a lot of cut cost.
-Read more about Best Automatic Pool Vacuum, How to Change Pool Filter Sand and How to Fix Cloudy Pool Water.
+Read more about the Best Automatic Pool Vacuum, How to Change Pool Filter Sand, and How to Fix Cloudy Pool Water.
 These articles will help you to maintain your pool safe and clean.

 - https://www.who.int/water_sanitation_health/bathing/srwe2full.pdf